ethereum/ethereum-org-website/src/content/staking/solo/index.md

 </ExpandableCard>

 <ExpandableCard title="Can I just use a VPS (virtual private server)?">
-Although a virtual private server (VPS) can be used as a replacement to home hardware, the physical access and location of your validator client _does matter._ Centralized cloud solutions such as Amazon Web Services or Digital Ocean allow the convenience of not having to obtain and operate hardware, at the expense of centralizing the network.
+Although a virtual private server (VPS) can be used as a replacement to home hardware, the physical access and location of your validator client <em>does matter</em>.
+Centralized cloud solutions such as Amazon Web Services or Digital Ocean allow the convenience of not having to obtain and operate hardware, at the expense of centralizing the network.

 The more validator clients running on a single centralized cloud storage solution, the more dangerous it becomes for these users.
 Any event that takes these providers offline, whether by an attack, regulatory demands, or just power/internet outages, will result in every validator client that relies on this server to go offline at the same time.